 The price of the plugin is set for a reason, most often reflecting the fact that the plugin comes with reliable functionalities and support.
 A bad plugin can bring more harm than good, causing errors, lagging, and even containing malicious code, so don’t risk it by installing cheap and unreliable plugins.

 Building a site in today’s day and age is a piece of cake, but building one that serves its purpose and is visually appealing at the same time isn’t.
 Your site’s design is what makes the first impression on your audience, and believe me, the expectations are high.
 Web design affects how easily people navigate through your site if they interact with it or just bounce off.

 A well-designed website is a sign that you put effort into creating your site and that you do care how it is perceived.
 A bad one gives off the exact opposite feel.
-If you aren’t able to create the design yourself, you should hire someone equipped to do so.
-Make sure that money isn’t determining factor when hiring a designer.
+If you aren’t able to create the design yourself, you should hire someone equipped to create a beautiful website.
+Make sure that money isn’t determining factor when hiring a designer/agency.

 SEO is probably the most frequently mentioned aspect when it comes to having a successful website.
 Good SEO is what brings real traffic to your site, a genuinely interested audience, one that will surely interact with your site.
 It is what increases your position in search results ranking resulting in more leads and sales.